Madadog/three_osc/README.md

 ## Tips and Tricks
 * Increasing envelope slope makes it steeper, decreasing it does the opposite.
 Slope = 1 gives perceptually-linear (logarithmic) volume decay.
 * The Ladder and RC filter models are both capable of self-resonance at resonance >= 9.0.
 Underdriving the filters (i.e. drive below 1) and sweeping them very slowly gives a 'harmonic snap' effect.
-* Setting octave detune to -0.0028 gives near perfect fifths.
-0.0342 gives near perfect major thirds.
+* Setting octave detune to -0.0028 gives near perfect fifths, while 0.0342 gives near perfect major thirds.
 * FM changes frequency with the modulator's waveform, PM changes frequency with the derivative of the modulator's waveform.
 (I.E. PM by triangle == FM by square wave)

 ## Why did you make this?
+* I wanted to write a synthesiser.
 * I'm currently migrating from LMMS to Ardour.
 Surge and ZynAddSubFx are great synths, but...
     * Controls are spread out over multiple tabs / screens.
     * Surge is a little bit aggressive.
     * Sometimes you want to quickly make simple and predictable sounds.
 * The original Triple Oscillator mostly solves these problems, but has issues of its own:
+    * LMMS exclusive.
     * A bit loud.
     * Volume envelope is optional.
     * No phase randomness.
     * Originally had no bandlimited wave generation.

 ## TODO
+* Add descriptions to control ports
 * Choose oscillator wavetable using delta instead of midi input pitch.
 * Find a compromise between biquad filter clicking and allowable envelope steepness (i.e. replace filter with the LMMS default lowpass filter, but force cutoff above ~25 Hz to stop DC spikes)
 * Portamento